VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The Conference Management bounded context needs to integrate with the Orders and Registrations bounded context.
-For example, if the business customer changes the quota for a seat type in the Conference Management bounded context, this change needs to be propagated to the Orders and Registrations bounded context.
+For example, if the business customer changes the quota for a seat type in the Conference Management bounded context, this change must be propagated to the Orders and Registrations bounded context.
 Also, if a registrant adds a new attendee to a conference, the business customer must be able to view details of the attendee in the list in the Conference Management web-site.

+### Pushing Changes from the Conference Management Bounded Context

 The following conversation between several developers and the domain expert highlights some of the key issues that the team needed to address